pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 j (Just (Just a)) = Just a
 ```

-This function lets us remove one level of monadic structure, "flattening" a nested monad in a meaningful way.
+This function lets us remove one level of monadic structure, _flattening_ a nested monad in a meaningful way.
 For the `Maybe` monad, it works sort of like a logical and.

 With these implementations in mind, let's take a look at how Haskell's `Monad` typeclass looks (omitting a few irrelevancies):